stack-of-tasks/sot-doc/doc/additionalDoc/Installation.md

         sudo apt install robotpkg-talos-dev

+5. Now all has been installed in the directory /opt/openrobots.
-5. Once the desired package is installed make sure to set up your environment variables \ref d_setting_up_environment
+   You need to make sure that your environment variables are set correctly by following \ref d_setting_up_environment

+6. You can now try the tutorials.

 \subsection installation_robotpkg_status Status of the robotpkg binaries